Adding a Remote Location to an Existing Pharmacy

 - A map indicating the location of the current licensed pharmacy area as well as the proposed remote location; and

-- All required additional documentation as listed below, preferably in a tabbed binder or folder for presentation and review by the Board.
+- All required additional documentation as listed below, for review by the Board.
 Also include a cover letter or table of contents as the first page for organization purposes.

 SPECIFIC APPLICATION INFORMATION AND DOCUMENTATION REQUIRED